CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

-## CLRadeonExtender Assembler syntax
+## CLRadeonExtender Assembler Pseudo-Operations

 The CLRX assembler accepts the almost pseudo-operations from GNU as.
-This chapter lists and explain standard pseudo-operations.
+This chapter lists and explains standard pseudo-operations.

+A CLRX assembler stores values greater than byte in the little-endian ordering.

+## List of the pseudo-operations

 ### .abort